hpc/charliecloud/doc/ch-image.rst

     storage directory named :code:`IMAGE_REF`.

   :code:`--ulcache`
     Store prepared image push files.
-Previously prepared files are reused for subsequent pushes with code:`--ulcache`.
-This may be useful for debugging or,  pushing large image(s) to different repositories.
+Previously prepared files are reused in subsequent :code:`--ulcache` pushes.
+This may be useful for debugging or pushing large image(s) to different repositories.

-    This feature is experimental and requires the build cache to be enabled.
+    This feature is opt-in.
+The increase in storage cost is not justified for most use cases.

 Because Charliecloud is fully unprivileged, the owner and group of files in its images are not meaningful in the broader ecosystem.
 Thus, when pushed,